riazlatib/hypr-local/readme.md

 # Welcome to HYPR Local

-This is a web app that analyses local traffic trends by displaying real time traffic along with social trends gathered via twitter posts from around town.
+The web app that analyses local traffic trends by displaying real time traffic along with social trends gathered via twitter posts from around town.